penpot/penpot-docs/technical-guide/getting-started.md

 Optionally, after installing docker, you can tweak your system for avoid constanly using of **sudo**.
-The easy, single step way is executong the following command that will add the current user to the docker group:
+The easy, single step way is executing the following command that will add the current user to the docker group:

 ```bash